 - Keep up with peri-implantitis causes and management with ongoing training

-In previous years, before peri-implantitis was accepted as an entity that required attention by the profession, many dentists saw this phenomenon as a unique, local problem occurring only in very few patients.
-It is clear today, that there is a 10% probability for an implant to suffer from peri-implantitis in 5-10 years after its placement.
-This, coupled with the growing use of dental implants makes it a disease dentists must know and master.
+In previous years, before peri-implantitis was accepted as an issue that required attention, many dentists saw this phenomenon as a unique, local problem occurring only in a few patients.
+Today, It's clear that there is a 10% probability for an implant to suffer from peri-implantitis in 5-10 years after its placement.
+This troubling statistic, coupled with the growing use of dental implants makes it a disease that dentists must know about and master its treatment.

-Since there are no well-established procedural protocols in place for tackling the issue of peri-implant diseases .
-So for dentists must make an effort to get as much information as possible through literature, conferences and courses, and to keep themselves abreast of any innovations or new research in this field.
+Since there are no well-established procedural protocols in place for tackling the issue of peri-implant diseases.
+Dentists must make an effort to get as much information as possible through literature, conferences and courses, and to keep themselves abreast of any innovations or new research in this field.